Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       })
     }),
   ),
   caption: [Training history for the feedforward neural net.
 The dataset used was a combination of all measurement data generated by all available quantum computers and simulators.
-Data from measurement steps 1 up to (and including) measurement step 5 have been used for training with a window size of 2000.
-These charts show, that validation accuracy (left graph) and validation loss (right graph) almost imediately reach their best values after training starts.]
+Data from measurement steps 1 up to (including) measurement step 5 have been used for training with a window size of 2000.
+These charts show that validation accuracy (left graph) and validation loss (right graph) almost immediately reach their best values after training starts.]
 ) <fnn-training-step-5>

 === Convolutional Neural Net